-The Otter Assign format uses raw notebook cells as boundary cells.
+Note that the major difference between v0 format and v1 format is the use of raw notebook cells as delimiters.
 Each boundary cell denotes the start or end of a block and contains valid YAML syntax.
 First-line comments are used in these YAML raw cells to denote what type of block is being entered or ended.
-If you're authoring notebooks in an environment where raw cells are unavailable (such as Deepnote or Google Colab), see Alternative to Raw Cells.

-In the this format, Python and R notebooks follow the same structure.
+In the v1 format, Python and R notebooks follow the same structure.
 There are some features available in Python that are not available in R, and these are noted below, but otherwise the formats are the same.